maty714/Vertigo-Theatre/README.md

 **Text Helper**
 Showcases a method that was created to limit text shown in a string input.
-1.Includes an ouput image which shows what "Hello World" would look like if it was limited by a chosen amount of character
+1. Includes an ouput image which shows what "Hello World" would look like if it was limited by a chosen amount of character